Manila's Aquino crosses one hurdle in pushing contraceptive bill

 The bill, as it stands, requires governments down to the village level to provide free or low-cost reproductive health services.
 The law will not promote abortion, which is illegal.

-In a state of the nation address last month, Aquino stressed his government could not end decades of shortages in accommodation and books in schools without responsible parenthood.
+In his state of the nation address last month, Aquino stressed his government could not end decades of shortages in accommodation and books in schools without responsible parenthood.

 That statement was Aquino’s strongest message yet on controlling population growth estimated at around 2 percent annually, part of his poll campaign program in 2010.

-Aquino’s allies in the lower house of Congress have assured him they would pass the bill within the month.
-Analysts say Aquino also has enough allies in the upper house to push the bill through, after which it can be signed into law.
+Aquino’s allies in the lower house of Congress assured him of the passage of the bill within the month.
+Analysts say Aquino also has enough allies in the upper house to push the bill through.

 Opponents of the bill, led by the bishops, warned they would campaign against the re-election in 2013 of lawmakers who supported it.